SharkeyMyrl/Fallen-Scripts/Hubs/MiniGames/Lobby/README.md

 To Do List:\
--Add lobby schematic handling\
--Change NPC skins and armor
+-Change NPC skins and armor\

 Final Goals\
 -8 Team Minigame Support\